Azure-GOT/Downloading-Files/Use Cases/Virtual network - Service Endpoint.md

 - Provide the details of virtual network and subnet as shown below

+> Note: You can enable the service endpoint for specific subnet from here as well.
+Just select the subnet and click on enable

 <img src="Images/Virtual Network/Storage account add network.png">

 - The subnet from the virtual network should now able to access the storage account